minxinping0105/archipelago-hotstuff/README.md

 > :warning: **[WARNING]** You need to generate the configuration files for all different setups (i.e., n=4, n=7, n=10, n=13, n=16) and put them into the corresponding directory `hotstuff/deploy/exp2-baseline-azure/conf/{server number}/` and `hotstuff/deploy/exp2-archipelago-azure/conf-archipelago/{server number}/`.
 Generate and replace the configuration files; make the `log` and `data` directories and then deploy with `deploy.sh` before you proceed.

-Every point in Figure 6 is a separate experiment.
+Every row in the table comes from two experiments -- one for baseline and one for Archipelago.
 The commands for baseline HotStuff are:

 ```shell
 user1@driver: cd ~/hotstuff/hotstuff